poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             except:
                 pass

-Next file to create is `'example_plugin.py'` with path available to import from clients.
-There as default I put it into that same localization as clients.
+Next file to create is `'example_plugin.py'`.
+It can be placed in the same catalogue as the clients, so the problems with unknown paths can be avoided.

 .. code-block:: python